Princess Henriette of Belgium

 Princess Henriette of Belgium (30 November 1870 – 28 March 1948), was the daughter of Prince Philippe, Count of Flanders, and Princess Marie of Hohenzollern.
 She was the younger twin sister of Princess Joséphine Marie of Belgium, who died at the age of six weeks in 1871.
+She was the eldest sister of King Albert I of Belgium.

 Marriage and family

-She married in Brussels, Belgium, on 12 February 1896 Prince Emmanuel d'Orléans (18 January 1872 – 1 February 1931).
-He was a son of Prince Ferdinand, Duke of Alençon, and Duchess Sophie Charlotte in Bavaria, and was a great-grandson of King Louis Philippe I of France.
+Henriette was married in Brussels, Belgium, on 12 February 1896 to Prince Emmanuel d'Orléans, Duke of Vendôme (18 January 1872 – 1 February 1931).
+He was a son of Prince Ferdinand, Duke of Alençon, and Duchess Sophie Charlotte in Bavaria, and thus a great-grandson of King Louis Philippe I of France.